tj3099/voting-tool/README.md

 [![Angular Spring Boot CRUD application demo](http://img.youtube.com/vi/K8mV6XWA_EY/0.jpg)](http://www.youtube.com/watch?v=K8mV6XWA_EY "Angular Spring Boot CRUD application demo")

-In the video, we use Angular 10, but it has the same logic & UI as Angular version 11 in this tutorial.
+In the video, we use Angular 10, but it has the same logic & UI as Angular version 11 in this user.

 # More Practice